 I am not a food scientist but through personal and professional experience, it seems that sweet foods that list “natural flavors” may be less of a concern for MSG content.
 So, we tend to focus mostly on savory “natural flavors.”

-If you are doing the HYH diet strictly, you will be avoiding all foods with the hidden sources of MSG and natural flavors in savory foods.
+If you are doing the temporary HYH diet strictly, you will be avoiding all foods with the hidden sources of MSG and natural flavors in savory foods.
 This can be quite difficult for many people, especially those who usually rely on convenience items.
 There is no judgement here.
 Do the best you can and avoid big doses of natural MSG, added MSG and hidden MSG.
+Do not “think in absolutes” about food choices as it’s too stressful.
+Having migraine is stressful enough AND stress is a known migraine trigger.

 My story with MSG